-Background: Multi-drug resistant bacteria including methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococci (VRE), and multi-drug resistant Gram-negative bacilli (for example, Carbapenem-resistant Enterobacteriaceae) have increased in prevalence in US long-term care facilities (LTCF) over the past several decades.
-Over 35% of nursing home residents are colonized with a multi-drug resistant organism (MDRO).
-This has important public health implications as MDRO infections are associated with increased number of hospitalizations and hospital readmissions, higher healthcare costs, increased mortality due to more severe illnesses, and increased use of broad spectrum antibiotics.
+Background: Multi-drug resistant bacteria including methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant Enterococci (VRE), and multi-drug resistant Gramnegative bacilli (for example, Carbapenem-resistant Enterobacteriaceae) have increased in prevalence in U.S. long-term care facilities (LTCF) over the past several decades.
+For example, over 35% of nursing home residents are colonized with a multi-drug resistant organism (MDRO).
+This has important public health implications as MDRO infections are associated with increased number of hospitalizations and hospital readmissions, higher healthcare costs, increased mortality due to more severe illnesses, and increased use of broad-spectrum antibiotics.
+Increased mortality due to more severe illnesses, and increased use of broad-spectrum antibiotics.

-Clostridioides (previously known as Clostridium) difficile infection (CDI) is one of the most common healthcare-associated infections in nursing homes and often a consequence of antibiotic overuse.
+Clostridioides difficile (C. difficile) infection (CDI) is one of the most common healthcare-associated infections in LTCFs and often a consequence of antibiotic overuse.
 The clinical presentation of CDI ranges from uncomplicated diarrhea to severe pseudomembranous colitis, toxic megacolon, and even death.

-It is critical for LTCF to monitor MDRO and CDI rates using standardized surveillance definitions to obtain a more complete understanding of how these organisms manifest and are transmitted in the long-term care setting.
-The Laboratory-identified (LabID) Event Module of the NHSN LTCF Component is a tool designed for use in certified skilled nursing facilities/nursing homes (LTC:SKILLNURS) and intermediate/chronic care facilities for the developmentally disabled (LTC:DEVDIS) to help meet criteria outlined in guidelines for the prevention, control, and surveillance of MDRO and CDI 1-6
+It is critical for LTCFs to monitor MDRO and CDI rates using standardized surveillance definitions to obtain a more complete understanding of how these organisms manifest and are transmitted in the long-term care setting.
+The Laboratory-identified (LabID) Event Module of the NHSN LTCF Component is a tool designed for use in certified skilled nursing facilities and nursing homes (LTC:SKILLNURS) and intermediate/chronic care facilities for the developmentally disabled (LTC:DEVDIS) to help these facilities implement strategies outlined in various prevention and control guidelines .1-6 The specific goal of the LabID module is to provide a mechanism for facilities to systematically monitor CDIs and MDROs, enabling facilities to identify problems, improve care, and determine progress toward national healthcare-associated infection goals.